titusnjoroge/Amazing-Hand-Project/README.md

 - Break down the Amazing Hand robotic system into understandable components
 - Provide clear documentation for setup and usage
 - Support contributors working on robotics, firmware, and control systems

+## Control System Overview

+The system is controlled through a software layer that sends commands to embedded controllers, which then actuate the servo motors in each finger.

+The control flow typically involves:

+- High-level commands (Python or user interface)
+- Communication layer (serial / firmware interface)
+- Embedded controller (microcontroller/firmware)
+- Actuation (servo motors driving fingers)

 ## Documentation